 Dear CMC Community: I write to update you on several decisive steps CMC has taken to limit the spread of COVID-19 (the novel coronavirus).
-Even though we have no affirmed cases of COVID-19 in The Claremont Colleges or our local area, public health experts expect the expansion of testing to disclose many new cases and anticipate that the novel virus will spread.

 Thus, we each have a shared responsibility to do whatever we can to impede any exponential contagion of COVID-19.

 In this, we face an unprecedented challenge: how to ensure the health and safety of our communities and maintain the continuity of our academic mission.

 This means taking immediate, responsible action to reduce the closeness of our social interactions now in order to limit the risk of devastating spread and harm later.
 These actions require hard sacrifices for each of us, especially our seniors and the entire student body.
 We are all dedicated to doing whatever we can to take care of one another and mitigate that individual and shared sense of loss.